Alabama History Day 2019

 Auburn University at Montgomery

-to present their research in the annual
+to share their research at the annual

 Alabama History Day Competition!